 SENIOR LOANS.
 The ETF held by the trust may invest in senior loans.
 Senior loans are issued by banks, other financial institutions and other investors to corporations, partnerships, limited liability companies and other entities to finance leveraged buyouts. recapitalizations, mergers, acquisitions, stock repurchases, debt refinancings and, to a lesser extent, for general operating and other purposes.
 An investment by the funds in senior loans and similar transactions involves risk that the borrowers under such transactions may default on their obligations to pay principal or interest when due.
 Although senior loans may be secured by specific collateral, there can be no assurance that liquidation of collateral would satisfy the borrower's obligation in the event of non-payment or that such collateral could be readily liquidated.
 Senior loans are typically structured as floating rate instruments in which the interest rate payable on the obligation fluctuates with interest rate changes.
 As a result, the yield on funds investing in senior loans will generally decline in a falling interest rate environment and increase in a rising interest rate environment.
-Additionally, senior loans generally have floating interest rates that may have been tied to the London Interbank Offered Rate ("LIBOR").
-In 2017, the United Kingdom's Financial Conduct Authority, which regulated LIBOR, announced that it intended to phase out LIBOR by the end of 2021.
-In March 2021, the administrator of LIBOR announced a delay in the phase out of the majority of U.S. dollar LIBOR publications until June 30, 2023.
-As of June 30, 2023, LIBOR publications ceased.
-The U.S. Federal Reserve is now publishing the Secured Overnight Financing Rate ("SOFR") which was intended to replace U.S. dollar LIBOR.
-Alternative reference rates for other currencies have also been announced or have begun publication.
-However, not all instruments that contemplated LIBOR have a replacement rate, and the effectiveness of any such replacement rate remains uncertain.
+Additionally, senior loans generally have floating interest rates that may have been tied to the London Interbank Offered Rate ("LIBOR") which has ceased publication.
+Transitioning to the Secured Overnight Financing Rate ("SOFR"), or any alternative reference rate, may affect the value, liquidity or return on certain investments previously based on LIBOR.
 Senior loans are generally below investment grade quality and may be unrated at the time of investment.
 Senior loans may not fall within the definition of "securities," and are generally not registered with the Securities and Exchange Commission and therefore an investor in senior loans may not receive the protection of the federal securities laws.
 Senior loans are also generally not registered with state securities commissions; and are generally not listed on any securities exchange.
 In addition, the amount of public information available on senior loans is generally less extensive than that available for other types of securities.